Noisy Data is Destructive to Reinforcement Learning with Verifiable Rewards: Noisy Data Significantly Degrades RLVR Performance

 \subsection{Experimental Settings}

 \minihead{Training.} We used Qwen2.5-Math-7B as our base model and trained it using the GRPO \cite{shao2024deepseekmath}.
 For reward computation, we used \texttt{math-verify} and assigned reward=1 if the generated answer is verified to match the solution and reward=0 otherwise.
 In the setting of format reward, we assign reward=1 if the generated sequence contains \texttt{$\backslash$boxed\{\}} and reward=0 otherwise.
-We set the batch size to 64, the group size to 16, and the learning rate to $5\times 10^{-7}$, while keeping other settings (including the number of epochs) consistent with the configuration in \citet{shao2025spurious}.
+We set the batch size to 64, the group size to 16, and the learning rate to $5\times 10^{-6}$, while keeping other settings (including the number of epochs) consistent with the configuration in \citet{shao2025spurious}.
 For the clean, noisy, and format-reward settings, we trained models for three epochs, as we observed no further improvements beyond this point (Appendix \ref{sec:app-ca}).
 For the random annotation setting, we used early stopping at two epochs as our pilot runs indicated significant performance collapse at the end of the second epoch.

 \minihead{Evaluation.} We performed all evaluations using greedy decoding (temperature=0).
 We include five benchmarks for evaluation: MATH-500 \cite{lightman2023let}, AIME 2024 and 2025 \cite{aime}, AMC 2023 and 2024 \cite{amc}.
-Among them, the AIME 2025 and AMC 2024 datasets were released after the last update date of the model weights of our base model, Qwen2.5-Math-7B, ensuring a contamination-free evaluation environment.
+Among them, the AIME 2025 and AMC 2024 datasets were released after the last update date of the model weights of our base model, ensuring a contamination-free evaluation environment.